fnabinash/rust-practice/README.md

 # Rust Practice

-This repository tracks my progress in learning Rust, focusing on building production-grade CLI tools.
-The exercises are structured to cover all essential Rust concepts, from basics like variables and control flow to advanced topics like asynchronous programming and unsafe Rust.
+This repository tracks my progress of learning Rust, focusing on building production-grade CLI tools.
+The exercises are structured to cover all essential Rust concepts, from basics like variables and control flow to advanced topics like asynchronous programming and unsafe Rust and contain tiny projects that teach how to build efficient and scalable production-ready CLI apps.

-Repo contains 240+ exercises.
+This repo contains 240+ exercises.

-> **I'll update this repo as I complete each exercise.**

 ## Structure